 Here are our Top 11 tips while you are on the Everest base camp trail.
 Over the past ten years, I have climbed Everest to the summit and lead 30+ Everest Base Camp treks, and over those years I have noticed quite a few changes that are becoming concerning on the trail.
 Even though the Everest Base Camp trail is a trekking route, many risks are presented that people need to be aware of and prepare for, so here are my Top 11 Tips while you are on the Everest base camp trail: CLICK HERE and check out my Top 10 Tips in preparation for your Everest base camp adventure.

 Before you read our Top 11 Tips you really need to consider having 3 nights acclimatization in Namche Bazaar.
 Having an additional nights acclimatization will give you the best chance at being successful, safer and having a more enjoyable experience in the Everest region.
 Why risk getting serious altitude sickness.

 1).
-Pacing heart rates and breathing are super important.
+Pacing, heart rates and attention to breathing are all super important.

 2).
 Keep a close on your surroundings.

 There is objective danger on many parts of the trek, including other people, porters, yaks, donkeys, rock fall and landslides.
 You need to make sure you are aware of your surroundings at all times and watch each step you take.
 Your personal safety has to be your main concern at all times on the trail.
 Always stay on the mountain side of the trail.

 3).
 Always stay on the mountain side of the trail.